ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 Companion App

-that you can launch yourself and that offers keyboard control.
+which is a regular app that you can launch yourself and that offers keyboard control.

 If you are interested, head over to ArtSaver's home page.